cylesoft/op/README.md

 1. Go to the `ocp` folder in this repo.
 1. Run `npm install` to install dependencies.
-1. Pick a port number and a one-word command, for this example I'll use port `9000` and the command `ello`
+1. Get the file path of the certificate you want to advertise, and pick a port number and a one-word command, for this example I'll use port `9000` and the command `ello`
-1. Run `node cert_server.js 9000 ello`
+1. Run `node cert_server.js ../op.crt.pem 9000 ello`

-You are now running a server on the specified port.
-It'll wait for any clients, expecting them to use the command you specified.
+You are now running a server on the specified port, advertising the specified certificate.
+It'll wait for any clients and expect them to use the command you specified.
 If a client connects and does not use the right command, it'll be disconnected immediately.
 If a client connects and does nothing for more than 3 seconds, it'll be disconnected.

 Clients connecting to your server will be logged.
-You are strongly encouraged to NOT leave your certificate server running all the time; only have it running when you want to share your certificate with someone.
-Use CTRL+C to close your server when you are done sharing your certificate.
+You are strongly encouraged to NOT leave your certificate server running all the time; only have it running when you want to share the certificate with someone.
+Use CTRL+C to close your server when you are done sharing the certificate.

 Be aware that all interactions with the certificate server are **unencrypted**, so expect everyone and anyone to know your command as soon as it's used by a client once.